Nick Gamse concentrates his practice in First Amendment and media law, and complex civil litigation.

 - Ongoing representation of major news organization defending defamation suit brought by the Trump Campaign.

-- Ongoing representation of major news organizations defending various defamation suits brought by a United States congressman.
-Two of the cases have been dismissed.
+- Ongoing representation of major news organizations defending various defamation suits brought by a United States congressman and his staff member.
+Three of the cases have been dismissed, with the dismissals affirmed on appeal.

 - Ongoing pro bono representation in FOIA lawsuits seeking disclosure of information related to the government’s handling of the COVID-19 pandemic.